Lindt: Museum

-Since 2020, the main factory of Kilchberg includes a visitor centre and museum, referred to as Lindt Home of Chocolate.
+Since 2020, the main factory of Kilchberg has included a visitor centre and museum, referred to as Lindt Home of Chocolate.
 The museum notably displays the world's largest chocolate fountain, measuring over nine metres tall and containing 1,500 litres of chocolate, flowing from a giant whisk.
+The museum takes the visitor through the history of chocolate and the chocolate industry.
+There are plenty of opportunities to taste various kinds of chocolate at the end of the tour.